sohkamyung/sohkamyung.github.io/README.md

 - Online: ["Headhunting"](reviews/online/2024/20240328-Headhunting.md) by Rich Larson *(2024/03/28)*
 - Online: ["What It Means to Be a Car"](reviews/online/2024/20240328-MeansToBeACar.md) by James Patrick Kelly *(2024/03/28)*
 - Online: ["The City Born Great"](reviews/online/2024/20240327-CityBornGreat.md) by N. K. Jemisin *(2024/03/27)*
-- Online: ["If You Find Yourself Speaking to God, Address God with the Informal You"](reviews/online/2024/20240327-SpeakingToGodInformalYou.md) by John Chu *(2024/03/27)*